Haptx debuts new version of touch-feedback gloves

 Haptx believes virtual reality will never be fully immersive until it offers a sense of touch.
 So it’s launching the second version of its Haptx touch-feedback gloves for VR applications.

-The company said the HaptX Gloves DK2 are the first gloves with true-contact haptics available for purchase.
+The company said the HaptX Gloves DK2 are the first with true-contact haptics available for consumers.
 It’s also a step toward the goal of creating full-body haptics.

-The haptic gloves give you the sensation of touch when you interact with something in a VR game or app.
+These gloves give you the sensation of touch when you interact with something in a VR game or app.
 The technology lets you feel the texture, size, weight, and impact of objects in a virtual environment.
 The company has also unveiled its development kit 2 (DK2).

 Unlike other haptic gloves, which are limited to vibration and force feedback, HaptX said its gloves physically displace the user’s skin the way a real object would, delivering more than 130 points of tactile feedback per hand.
 DK2 is designed specifically for professionals in training and simulation, industrial design, and robotics.

 The Haptx glove uses a microfluidic smart textile that delivers high-fidelity tactile feedback.
-The first-generation gloves had more than 100 points where air bubbles could be inflated to displace your skin and make you feel something as you move your hand through the virtual world.
+The first-generation devices had more than 100 points of air bubbles that inflate to displace your skin and make you feel something as you move your hand through the virtual world.
 Haptx combines this with motion-tracking technology to figure out where your hand is in a 3D space and determine the kind of feedback it should send.

 Haptx CEO Jake Rubin said in a statement that companies and governments can use the gloves to train their workforces, and automakers can use them to design and test new vehicles.